Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 ## What is World-in-Miniature (WIM)?

 Navigation is one of the most fundamental challenges in Virtual Reality (VR).
 The world-in-miniature (WIM) metaphor allows players to travel in large-scale virtual environments (VEs) regardless of available physical space while maintaining a high-level overview of the VE.
-It relies on a hand-held, scaled-down duplicate of the entire VE, where the user’s current position is displayed, and an interface provided to introduce his/her next movements.
-This scaled-down version of the VE is called WIM or miniature model.
+It relies on a hand-held, scaled-down duplicate of the entire VE or parts of it.
+This is the world in miniature.
+The user sees his avatar located on the WIM and he can plan his/her next movements.

 ## What is WIMVR?